zimosworld/terraform-ecs-example-app/README.md

 - Add ECR for Docker Images
 - Add RDS Instance for Site
 - Add Deployment config for Bitbucket or other
+- Documentation for how to deploy using CodeDeploy